Nicolás Rodríguez Carrasco: 1935 Revolution Day Riot

 Tensions between Calles and president Lázaro Cárdenas rose with the latter increasing the suppression efforts of the Gold Shirts.
-On November 20, 1935 a violent clash between communists and the Gold Shirts during the Revolution Day parade at the Zócalo resulted in 3 deaths and more than 40 injuries of which included Rodríguez Carrasco.
+On November 20, 1935, a violent clash between communists and the Gold Shirts during the Revolution Day parade at the Zócalo resulted in 3 deaths and more than 40 injuries of which included Rodríguez Carrasco.
 Rodríguez Carrasco was stabbed twice in the abdomen and left critically injured.

-The incident sparked nation-wide public outrage against the Revolutionary Mexicanist Actiontion.
-The Mexican senate sought to ban the organization a day after the riots.
+The incident sparked nation-wide public outrage against the Revolutionary Mexicanist Action.
+The Senate sought to ban the organization a day after the riots.
 Public protests were held against the group and their union busting activities with President Cárdenas receiving an overwhelming amount of requests to have the organization banned.

 Second exile

 On February 27, 1936, Cárdenas ordered the dissolution of the group.
 On August 11, Rodríguez Carrasco was arrested and set to be expelled from the country.
-He was arrested in Pachuca where was driven to an airport and flown to Cuidad Juarez then to El Paso, Texas.
+He was arrested in Pachuca where was driven to an airport and flown to Ciudad Juárez then to El Paso, Texas.
 Following his exile, he was considered a non-threat by the Mexican government.

 Throughout his time in exile, Rodríguez Carrasco continued to draft various manifestos against the Mexican government, Jews, communists, and President Cárdenas in The McAllen Monitor.

-Rodríguez Carrasco moved to Laredo, Texas with his wife, Leonor Gutiérrez.
+Rodríguez Carrasco moved to Laredo, Texas, with his wife, Leonor Gutiérrez.
 Shortly thereafter, he met young woman named Emilia Herron who belonged to a very wealthy family El Paso.
 They developed an affair and Rodríguez Carrasco divorced Gutiérrez.
 Rodríguez Carrasco contacted immigration services to have Gutiérrez deported back to Mexico.
 A distraught Gutiérrez brought with her a great volume of documents containing sensitive information about the Revolutionary Mexicanist Action.
 She notified the police of Mexico City of Rodríguez Carrasco's activities.
 She made many public declarations regarding the organization's activities against the government and named many public figures who supported the paramilitary group.
 This caused serious internal conflicts within the organization where some members of the group stopped supporting Rodríguez Carrasco.